unionai/unionai-docs/source/core-concepts/caching.md

 In each case, the result of the execution is cached and reused in subsequent executions.
 Here the reuse is demonstrated by calling the `child_wf` and `child_lp` workflows multiple times with the same inputs.
-Additionally, if the same node is invoked again with the same inputs, even externally through the web console or CLI, the cached result is returned immediately instead of re-executing the process.
+Additionally, if the same node is invoked again with the same inputs, even externally through the UI or CLI, the cached result is returned immediately instead of re-executing the process.

 ## How caching works